 e.
 Environmental Regulatory Compliance Status and Enforcement History, Compliance Check

 h.
-GreenGov Awards Ceremony, The White House Council on Environmental Quality will announce the Federal winners of the 2014 GreenGov Presidential Awards in the fall of 2014.
-Federal agencies are responsible for any travel costs for their award recipients to attend the 2014 GreenGov Presidential Awards Ceremony.
+GreenGov Awards Ceremony, The White House Council on Environmental Quality will announce the Federal winners of the 2016 GreenGov Presidential Awards in the Fall of 2016.
+Federal agencies are responsible for any travel costs for their award recipients to attend the 2016 GreenGov Presidential Awards Ceremony.

-*For the Sustainability Hero Award, please respond to parts A, B, and C, below, as follows: respond to part A with a description of the work for which the individual is being recognized, part B with the results he or she has achieved, and part C with how he or she has mentored others.*
+*For the Climate Champion Award, please respond to parts A, B, and C, below, as follows: respond to part A with a description of the work for which the individual is being recognized, part B with the results he or she has achieved, and part C with how he or she has mentored others.*

 a.
-Describe the project, including how the project (for the Sustainability Hero Award please reference the scope and body of the work) was conceived and implemented, what strategies and technologies were deployed, who was involved and an approximate project timeline. (max 750 words)
+Describe the project, including how the project (for the Climate Champion Award please reference the scope and body of the work) was conceived and implemented, what strategies and technologies were deployed, who was involved and an approximate project timeline. (max 750 words)

 b.
 Describe results and achievements to-date, focusing not only on outputs but also on intermediate and long-term outcomes, and anticipated future outcomes. (max 500 words)